DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 # Fixes to do
 - Soshi daimyo not generated
+- Change color of some textured emblmes
+- Kaito Lands not accessible, change mask of fog
 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ??? gamerule_1001 force generate descendance
 - Fix the "Family Lands of Daidoji lands"; "Clan of Crane Clan", etc...
 - add culture title for kasuga : Kizoku